shorttompkins/mrw.lol/README.md

 *Second Important Note:* your local `server/config/auth.js` file will need to be updated with **your** social network API key/values.

-Once you've logged in at least once, point your browser to `http://localhost:3500/api/seed` to populate the database with some sample data.
+Once you've logged in at least once, point your browser to `http://localhost:3500/api/seed` to populate the database with some sample images.

 # Global Dependencies

 Node.js 4.x is required.

 MongoDB is required, although not required to be installed locally.
-Edit `server/config/config.env.json` to update the host connection string for your MongoDB instance (if its at MongoLab, for example).  _See the Docker section below if you'd rather use Docker to run containers locally for Node and MongoDB._
+Edit `server/config/config.env.json` to update the host connection string for your MongoDB instance (if its at MongoLab, for example).  _See the Docker section below if you'd rather use Docker to run containers locally for Node and/or MongoDB._

 # Server